2000 International League season: Championship series

 The Indianapolis Indians defeated the Scranton Wilkes-Barre Red Barons.

 Indianapolis faced the Memphis Redbirds from the Pacific Coast League in the Triple-A World Series.

 Indianapolis won the series 3 games to one.
-This would be the last World Series held until 2006 when the two league agreed on a one game playoff to determine the Triple A Champion.
+This would be the last World Series held until 2006 when the two leagues agreed on a one game playoff to determine the Triple A Champion.